jslefche/sem_book/docs/02-Global_estimation.md

 ## [1] 0.6703465
 ```

+The regression procedure therefore produces partial coefficients in the case of multiple predictors.

-Another way of looking at this is by removing the variance $x1$ explained by $y1$, then regressing those values against $y2$.
-In other words, we can extract the residuals (i.e., unexplained variance) in $x1$ by $y1$ and use those to predict $x2$.
+Another way of thinking about this is that the effect of $x1$ on $y2$ is computed AFTER having removed the effect of $y1$ on $y2$.
+Procedurally, this can be done by first removing the variance in $x1$ explained by $y1$, then regressing the residual values (i.e., the variance in $y2$ that is *unexplained* by $y1$) against $y2$.

 ```r